School Name: Orchard Primary School

 - Concerns raised by parents / carers

 - Concerns raised by the child

-- Changes in a child’s behaviour or self- esteem which is affecting progress
+- Changes in a child’s behaviour or self- esteem which is impacting on progress.

 - Child performing well below age related expectations

-- Information received from pre- schools and outside agencies e.g. speech and language therapist, Paediatrician, Occupational Therapists, Autism Advisory Service etc.
+- Information received from pre- schools and outside agencies e.g. Speech and Language Therapist, Paediatrician, Occupational Therapist, Autism Advisory Service etc.

 - Concerns are also raised at the termly Pupil Progress Meetings

 We have an open door policy.
 Parents have a good relationship with staff and they are encouraged to speak to their child’s class teacher if there are any concerns.